lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 also be kept separate from the RA/CA functionality, such as a utility or library provided by the device manufacturer.
 For example, security concerns may require parsers of Evidence formats to be logically or physically separated from the core CA functionality.
+The interface by which the Relying Party passes Evidence to the Verifier and receives back Attestation Results may be proprietary or standardized, but in any case is out-of-scope for this document.

 ~~~ aasvg
                               .-------------.